josephjeon30/finalProject/README.md

 		5/27: Player now displays when it is taking damage, and new Boss phase is added: wings (because it looks like wings) 5/28: PlayerBullet disappears after hitting an enemy 5/30: Added two new phases: walls and B.S.
-(Bachelor of Science)
+(Bachelor of Science) 5/31: Small tweeks to phases; new phase: circular 6/1: Circular phase buffed, small tweeks on other phases 6/2: Fixed the rotation bullet, added a sword to the circular phase 6/3: Removed dmgCooldown, worked on big sword.
+        6/6: Added a bullet that accelerates, added them to wings boss phase 6/7: Implemented accelBullet to boss phases
+        6/10: Created a second boss, added a burning trail phase 6/11: Worked on boss phases
+        6/12: Worked on boss phases

 Link to Design Document Google Doc: https://docs.google.com/document/d/1C8VrfNshymGc3sOVWaJeR7DfTx7KVn6Xtgiy1MUR6_M/edit?usp=sharing